paladin-t/b8/docs/manual.md

 On     Sets the current octave.
 Valid values for n are 0 through 6.
 An octave begins with C and ends with B.
        Remember that C- is equivalent to B.
 < >    Changes the current octave respectively down or up one level.
 Nn     Plays a specified note in the seven-octave range.
 Valid values are from 0 to 84.
-(0 is a pause.)
+(0 is a pause).
        Cannot use with sharp and flat.
 Cannot use with the shorthand notation neither.
 MN     Stand for Music Normal.
 Note duration is 7/8ths of the length indicated by Ln.
 It is the default mode.
 ML     Stand for Music Legato.
 Note duration is full length of that indicated by Ln.